Call for Proposals

 Community college professionals continue to develop new and innovative ways of approaching learning and teaching, many of which promote the learning-centered movement.
 This conference stream affords educators the opportunity to share their innovations with colleagues around the world.
 Classroom assessment and research, learning styles, learning communities, service learning, distance learning strategies, interactive computer-aided instruction, multimedia in the classroom, ethics in instruction, and critical-thinking skills development are only a few of the wide range of instructional strategies featured.

 The diverse needs and backgrounds of community college students have challenged student services and student development personnel to build and implement some of the most innovative approaches to serving students in higher education.
 This track features a wide array of student activity and leadership programs as well as proven and promising methods for tackling the challenges of recruiting, admissions, advising, assessment, accessibility, orientation, early warning systems, learning support systems, enrollment management, retention services, and counseling.

 Workforce Preparation and Development

-The League for Innovation's Workforce Initiative explores the many ways community colleges are meeting the workforce needs of their communities.
-In a continuing effort to further this initiative, this stream highlights the individual and collaborative work of community colleges, K-12 institutions, businesses, and government agencies in contract training, continuing education, tech-prep programs, school-to-work initiatives, work-based learning activities, business and industry training, integrated academic and technical learning models, college and career transitions, and community college and industry partnerships.
-Some of these initiatives include the exploration of e-learning in workforce training, as well as the certification of workplace skills.
+The League's Workforce Initiative explores the many ways community colleges are meeting the workforce needs of their communities.
+In a continuing effort to further this initiative, this conference track highlights how community colleges work individually or in collaboration with K-12 institutions, businesses, and government agencies in the areas of contract training, continuing education, tech-prep programs, school-to-work initiatives, work-based learning activities, business and industry training, integrated academic and technical learning models, college and career transitions, and community college and industry partnerships.
+Some of these initiatives include the exploration of e-learning in workforce training as well as the certification of workplace skills.

 PLEASE NOTE: PRESENTERS WHO NEED A LAPTOP OR TABLET FOR THEIR SESSION(S) ARE REQUIRED TO BRING THEIR OWN.